 Spending some time in nature with your partner?
 Great.
 Sleeping on the ground in misery battling for the covers?
 Not so great.

-- Best overall: Lightspeed Outdoors 2 Person PVC-Free Air Bed
+- Editor’s pick: Lightspeed Outdoors 2 Person PVC-Free Air Bed

 - Best self-inflating: KingCamp Deluxe Series Thick Self Inflating Camping Mattress Pad